xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If objects is FALSE, Microsoft Excel clears the check box.

-Scenarios    is a logical value that corresponds to the Scenarios check box on the Protect Sheet dialog box.
+Scenarios&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Scenarios check box on the Protect Sheet dialog box.
 If TRUE, Microsoft Excel protects all the scenarios.
 If FALSE, the scenarios are not protected.

 **Remarks**